GayathriUNT/Springboard/Final Capestone/README.md

 ### Face Mask detection
 In this project, a face mask detection model that can accurately detect whether a person is wearing a mask or not is proposed.
+The original dataset used in this project was from Kaggle Dataset.
+Data set consists of 7553 images with 3(RGB) channels in 2 folders as with_mask and without_mask.
+Images are named as label with_mask and without_mask.
+There are 3725 images of faces with_mask and 3828 images of faces without mask.
+The image data input parameters are the number of images, image height, image width, number of channels, and the number of levels per pixel.
+Typically, we have 3 channels of data corresponding to the colors Red, Green, Blue (RGB) Pixel levels are usually [0,255].